 Transition from Junior Cycle to Senior Cycle

 All student who wish to transition from Junior Cycle to Senior Cycle are required to participate in a Transition Year Programme (unless there are exceptional circumstances).
-Additionally all student who wish to transition from Junior to Senior Cycle have to have successfully completed a Junior Certificate (unless there are exceptional circumstances).
-Students must also have shown good behaviour and an attendance of at least 80% in the last academic year.
+Additionally all student who wish to transition from Junior to Senior Cycle have to have completed a Junior Certificate (unless there are exceptional circumstances).